lbnl-science-it/OOD_training_Feb2023/OOD_trainining_7Feb.md

 ![bg right-bottom w:600](Figures/mylrc_project_management8.png)

 ---
-**PCA Project Renewal**: PCA projects are renewed every year on 1st October and 300K SU are allocated for the Fiscal year.
+**PCA Project Renewal**: PCA projects are renewed every Fiscal Year (1st Octoberand- 30th September) and 300K SU are allocated in the beginning of the year.
+However, renewal can be requested through out the year.
+Prorated SU will be allocated to project.
 Condo(lr_) and recharge accounts(ac_) won't have this option since these project do not need renewal.
 ![bg right-bottom w:800](Figures/mylrc_project_management10.png)

 ---